kvnlnt/ARK/README.rst

 ARK is comprised of three "micro" applications.
 A clear separation of concerns between the content being stored, the interactive management of that content and it's presentation.

 ARK.Tektonik
    A RESTful api service to the tektonik database.
-It is responsible for providing all create, read, update and delete methods for each of ARK's resource types aptly named ARK.Types.
+It is responsible for providing all create, read, update and delete methods for each of ARK's resource types (aptly named ARK.Types).
 ARK.Tekt
-   A WYSIWYG site building tool which implements the ARK.Tektonik api.
-This is the tool people will view as their Content Management System.
+   A WYSIWYG site building tool.
+It implements the ARK.Tektonik api and is the application users interact with to manage their content.
 ARK.Tekture
    A Theming Engine.